-- Without prejudicing the provisions of the Convention, which shall always prevail, the 88 Committee agreed on the following order of priorities with respect to the type of activities to - emergency measures to save property included, or nominated for inclusion, in the World Heritage List (see paragraph 72 above); - preparatory assistance for drawing up tentative lists of cultural and/or natural properties suitable for inclusion in the World Heritage List as well as nominations of types of properties underrepresented on the list and requests for technical co- - projects which are likely to have a multiplier effet ("seed money") because they: - . stimulate general interest in conservation; contribute to the advancement of scientific research; - contribute to the training of specialized personnel; - generate contributions from other sources. - The Committee also agreed that the following factors would in principle govern its decisions in granting assistance under the Convention: - the urgency of the work and of the protective measures to be taken; (i) - the legislative, administrative and financial commitment of the recipient State (ii) to protect and preserve the property; - (iii) the cost of the project; - the interest for, and exemplary value of, the project in respect of scientific (iv) research and the development of cost/effective conservation techniques; - the educational value both for the training of local experts and for the general (v) - the cultural and ecological benefits accruing from the project, and (vi) - the social and economic consequences. (vii) - Properties included in the World Heritage List are considered to be equal in value.
+- 91. Without prejudicing the provisions of the Convention, which shall always prevail, the Committee agreed on the following order of priorities with respect to the type of activities to be assisted under the Convention: - emergency measures to save property included, or nominated for inclusion, in the World Heritage List (see paragraph 74 above); - preparatory assistance for drawing up tentative lists of cultural and/or natural properties suitable for inclusion in the World Heritage List as well as nominations of types of properties underrepresented on the list and requests for technical co-operation; - projects which are likely to have a multiplier effect ("seed money") because they: - . stimulate general interest in conservation; - . contribute to the advancement of scientific research; - contribute to the training of specialized personnel; - generate contributions from other sources. - 92.
+The Committee also agreed that the following factors would in principle govern its decisions in granting assistance under the Convention: - (i) the urgency of the work and of the protective measures to be taken; - (ii) the legislative, administrative and financial commitment of the recipient State to protect and preserve the property; - (iii) the cost of the project; - (iv) the interest for, and exemplary value of, the project in respect of scientific research and the development of cost/effective conservation techniques; - (v) the educational value both for the training of local experts and for the general public; - (vi) the cultural and ecological benefits accruing from the project, and - (vii) the social and economic consequences. - 93.
+Properties included in the World Heritage List are considered to be equal in value.
 For this reason, the criteria proposed above make no reference to the relative value of the properties.
 A balance will be maintained between funds allocated to projects for the preservation of the cultural heritage on the one hand and projects for the conservation of the natural heritage on the other hand.